hn275/reddit-app-server/README.md

 Some API endpoints are set up for just frontend stuff at the moment, but I will update this README as we go along.

+## API for posts

+Raw API response from Reddit has a lot of information that would not be needed for this project.

+Relevent data has been extracted and documented [here](./docs/reddit-posts-api.md).